How to Make a Musical Theater Résumé

 Photo Source: Photo by Christin Hume on Unsplash

-• Full (Stage) Name
+• Full (stage) name

-• Phone Number*
+• Phone number

-• Email Address
+• Email address

-Standard categories often include theater and/or musical theater, and TV and film.
+Credits: Rather than forcing all of your credits into the standard categories, try thinking the other way around: Look at your body of work, write it all down, then break it into categories.
+Standard categories often include theater and/or musical theater, TV, and film.
 But if you don’t have much film experience, or don’t consider yourself a film actor, you’re under no pressure to include this category if you specialize elsewhere.
-Other potential categories might include Shakespeare, opera or operetta, commercial work, modeling, choral experience, and others depending on what represents your body of work best.
+Other potential categories might include Shakespeare, opera or operetta, commercial work, modeling, choral experience, etc., depending on what represents your body of work best.

 Once you’ve decided what categories you want to break your work into, put those in bold on the page.
 Extra formatting is up to you, but these category titles should stand out from the credits themselves.